jj2025-archive/quantum-time/Movie Ideas/MOVIES.md

 # Movie Pitches

 *The Present isn't a moment on a clock... it’s the active event horizon of reality.
-And YOU are the mechanism by which the universe turns "maybe" into "done."*
+And YOU are the mechanism by which the universe turns "maybe" into "finished."*

 by Josiah Rhys Jacobson, assisted by BraveAI and LeonardoAI (images)